Bolton: Trump Administration Could Be Making 'Big Mistake' On North Korea

 Negotiators from the U.S. and North Korea have met in recent months, but they have made no progress.
 A U.S. official familiar with the talks describes North Korean negotiators as "professional" but "afraid."
 For their own safety, they want Kim to decide on any deal North Korea makes, but he's not in the room.

-Now, the holiday deadline approaches, and satellite images suggest that North Korea has been firing off rocket engines as if preparing for some kind of long-range missile test.
+Now, the holiday deadline approaches, and satellite images suggest that North Korea has been firing off rocket engines as if preparing for some kind of long-range-missile test.
 Is it possible, then, that North Korea is on its way to some dramatic nuclear confrontation by mistake?

 "The key is 'by mistake' — we have a situation now where it's unclear if there are red lines or what those red lines would be," Town said.

-Ever since Trump began meeting and exchanging letters with Kim, North Korea has refrained from nuclear and long-range missile tests.
+Ever since Trump began meeting and exchanging letters with Kim, North Korea has refrained from nuclear and long-range-missile tests.
 Nobody knows what Trump would do if North Korea resumes.

 The U.S. is doing one thing as the deadline nears, according to an official: trying to deliver a "constant message" of "reassurance" to Kim.